-If you’ve ever worked with a wood surface before, you know that using a belt sander is the first step and an absolute must.
+If you’ve ever worked with a wood surface, you know that owning a belt sander is an absolute must.
 These powerful tools utilize the movement of fine-grit belts and help shape and evenly finish all kinds of woodworking projects.
 They are aggressive and gentle at the same time.
 They remove wood, round and shape narrow edges and do just about everything you can imagine with a misshaped, disobedient piece of wood.

 One thing is for sure – these multi-functional tools save time and money.
 The belt sander hasn’t become an essential tool in the homeowner’s arsenal yet, but every capable professional, carpenter, and DIYer should own one.